kkhalis/project_4/README.md

 Due to the recent epidemic of West Nile Virus in the Windy City, the Department of Public Health set up a surveillance and control system to help collect data on mosquito numbers, presence of West Nile Virus for captured mosquitos, and weather events.

-As part of the Disease And Treatment Agency, division of Societal Cures In Epidemiology and New Creative Engineering (DATA-SCIENCE), we have been tasked to assess the viability of the current spray model, as well as to try and predict occurrence of West Nile Virus in Chicago, to help further refine the current pest management model.
+As part of the Disease And Treatment Agency, division of Societal Cures In Epidemiology and New Creative Engineering (DATA-SCIENCE), we have been tasked to assess the viability of the current spray model, as well as to try and predict occurrence of West Nile Virus in Chicago by training classifier models.
+This will further refine the current pest management model.

 Mosquitoes enjoy wet and warm climates and are most active in temperatures above 80&deg;F. Conversely, when temperatures go below 50&deg;F, mosquitoes go dormant.